 External clock input is selected by clearing bit CKSL2 to 0 in TCRF.
 Either rising or falling edges of the clock input can be counted.
-The edge of an external event is selected by bit IEG3 in the interrupt controller's IEGR register.
-An external event pulse width of at least two system clock (φ) cycles is necessary for correct operation of the counter.
+The edge is selected by bit IEG3 in IEGR.
+An external clock pulse width of at least two system clock cycles (ø) is necessary; otherwise the counter will not operate properly.